-We draw attention to note 2.2 in the financial statements which indicates a degree of uncertainty across the global economy and reliance on government support across all industries as a result of the Covid-19 pandemic.
+We draw attention to note 2.2 in the financial statements which indicates a degree of uncertainty within the Institute as a result of the accumulated losses.
 These conditions give rise to material uncertainty and have the potential to cast significant doubt on the company's ability to continue as a going concern.
-However management have reviewed all aspects of the business operations and have adapted the business plan in response to the challenges raised.
-Management have prepared budgets and forecasts reflecting the revised business plan.
-These indicate that the company has adequate resources available to allow it to trade for the foreseeable future notwithstanding the impact of Covid-19.
-In addition to the existing 10 year loan facilities advanced by the company's parent, Cambridge Information Group II LLC, the company has also received a further commitment of support from Cambridge Information Group II LLC.
-Cambridge Information Group II LLC, have confirmed that they will continue to support the company for at least 18 months from the date of approval of the financial statements.
+However management have reviewed all aspects of the business operations and have prepared a business plan taking into account the company's forecast performance.
+Management have prepared budgets and forecasts reflecting the business plan.
+These indicate that the company has adequate resources available to allow it to trade for the foreseeable future.
+In addition to the existing 10 year loan facilities advanced in 2018 by the company's parent, Cambridge Information Group II LLC, the company has also received a further commitment of support from Cambridge Information Group II LLC.
+Cambridge Information Group II LLC.
+Cambridge Information Group II LLC.
+Support from the date of approval of the financial statements.
 Our opinion is not modified in respect of this matter.